 A free PDF of the rules, released in 2023, is also available on the Fighting 15s site.
 A version on Wargame Vault is free but also “pay what you want”, so anyone who would like to make a donation can do so.
 Fighting 15s can’t offer a paid version of the PDF on its site because EU rules on digital purchases require us to register for VAT in the EU; Wargame Vault, however, takes care of VAT for EU customers.

 The Venus Expedition, a supplement detailing the lizardmen inhabitants of Venus with scenarios, plus FAQs and errata for Martian Empires, is available in PDF format free of charge on the Fighting 15s site.
-It will shortly be available on Wargame Vault as a “pay what you want” PDF.
+It is available on Wargame Vault as a “pay what you want” PDF.

 Martian Empires uses the Huzzah! orders system, whereby leaders (characters) give units orders to advance, retire, manoeuvre or deploy, with success being based on the character’s Command Factor.
 Units may receive multiple orders each turn, up to the point where a character fails an order or moves onto another unit.
 Armies with good leaders quite simply get more done.

 Fire and close combat work on the basis of Huzzah!’s unit-based, not stand-based, factors.
 In Martian Empires, however, the size of units adjusts the Fire Factor or Combat Factor.
 Combat uses contested 2d6 rolls, with the winning unit being the one that rolls the biggest successful difference between its modified Combat Factor and the result on the dice.
 Hits are inflicted based on the difference between modified Fire or Combat Factors and the result on the dice.
 There are no saving throws.
 Bases take different numbers of hits depending on unit type, and casualties are measured in terms of whole bases.